harshagrawal2503/DeLearnHub/README.md

-# Study Material AI
+#DeLearnHub Ai

-Study Material AI is a chatbot specifically designed to assist users with study-material-related inquiries.
+DeLearnHub AI is a chatbot specifically designed to assist users with study-material-related inquiries.
 By feeding data about various career options and advice into a large language model (LLM), this chatbot provides insightful information and recommendations for career decisions, identification of opportunities, and overall guidance.

 ## Deploy By GaiaNet Demo: